aerospike/aerospike-connect-outbound-sdk/README.md

 - **Format transformer:** Transform the Aerospike record into a custom format written to the outbound destination.

-The transformers are plugged in by specifying the Java class path of the custom transformer class in the outbound config YAML file.
+The transformers are plugged in by specifying the Java classpath of the custom transformer class in the outbound config YAML file.
 An optional params map can be specified which will be passed to the constructor of the custom transformer class.